 Mylio allows you to protect your photos to the cloud by protecting your library with Microsoft OneDrive.
 Once this feature is enabled, any media within your Mylio Library will automatically be protected to OneDrive.
 If your device is lost, stolen, or broken you can retrieve all synced media from OneDrive and fully repopulate your Mylio Library – including photos, videos, files, metadata, albums, events, labels, and any other Mylio specific data.
 OneDrive can also be used to populate Mylio on computers that are not able to be synced peer-to-peer.

-Once OneDrive has been added as a Vault it will be listed in the Devices section of the Dashboard.
-Unlike other Vaults, protecting your files to OneDrive does not give you the ability to edit data within OneDrive for reflection in Mylio.
+Once OneDrive has been added as a device that holds all Originals it will be listed in the Devices section of the Dashboard.
+Unlike other devices that hold all Originals, protecting your files to OneDrive does not give you the ability to edit data within OneDrive for reflection in Mylio.
 This feature is designed solely as a tool for Mylio to communicate with and is not an alternative uploader for OneDrive.

 Uploading Encrypted vs Unencrypted

-Before deciding on an encryption method, it is important to understand that Mylio utilizes OneDrive as a Vault for your files.
+Before deciding on an encryption method, it is important to understand that Mylio utilizes OneDrive as a device that holds all Originals for your files.
 Mylio does not preserve your file structure when uploading, and changes should not be made to the uploaded files on the OneDrive website (even if uploaded unencrypted).
 This protection method is solely meant to protect your Mylio Library and not designed to give compatibility between the two services.

 Mylio’s default behavior is to upload your photos as encrypted files.
 If your images are uploaded encrypted, Mylio will encrypt your files in a way that Microsoft is not able to read these images, keeping your library fully secure.
 This ensures the highest level of protection as Mylio is the sole key to locking and unlocking your images.